Telehealth and COVID-19

 Did you know?

-Your doctor will need several important pieces of information when you schedule a telehealth visit to discuss COVID-19.
+Your health care provider will need several important pieces of information when you schedule a telemedicine visit to discuss COVID-19.
 Consider writing down this information before your virtual visit:

 - Your symptoms — What are they and when they started